potato98765/PotatoAuth/README.md

 | 1.21.6-1.21.10| **Unsupported**|

 *Note: Support for more versions is planned for later and if you want to request a version to be added you can do it here*

+## How to build

+1. Download or Clone the repository
+2. Download Gradle 8.8
+3. Add you own 16 character secret to EncryptionUtil.java
+4. Compile with gradle